laserpilot/Guide_To_Cameras_Interactive_Installations/README.md

 When choosing these higher end cameras, also make note of their sensor size.
 A larger sensor will potentially increase your output resolution and decrease sensor noise, but you are left with a smaller range of lens choices.
 The happy medium seems to be a 1/3" sensor with a CS mount for the widest range of options.

-<strong>Connection Types: USB 2 (Playstation Eye or another webcam - modified), USB 3 (Point Grey Flea 3), Kinect's IR cam, Composite/Firewire (old Sonycam's with night vision)</strong>
+**Connection Types:** USB 2 (Playstation Eye or another webcam - modified), USB 3 (Point Grey Flea 3), Kinect's IR cam, Composite/Firewire (old Sonycam's with night vision)

-<strong>Resolution Range:</strong> You can generally get the same resolutions in IR that you can in regular webcams.
+**Resolution Range:** You can generally get the same resolutions in IR that you can in regular webcams.
 There are plenty of tutorials out there for modifying standard webcams to only process IR light.

-<strong>Range of effectiveness: </strong>Generally the same as a webcam (1ft-50ft or .3-16m).
+**Range of effectiveness:**Generally the same as a webcam (1ft-50ft or .3-16m).
 Some IR cams like the Point Grey have a wider range of security camera lenses for various zoom ranges if you need to do tracking from far away.

-<strong>Infrared Pros:</strong>
+**Infrared Pros:**

 - They cannot see images that are projected or on a screen (some can see content on screens...depends on screen type).
 IR and projection are a really nice interactive match, but you tend to need a dark space to pull these off.
 Are you also tired of being relegated to a dark windowless room with these tools?
 - Can be used in dark spaces when used with IR emitters.